text size

 Super co-contribution

-If you make an eligible after-tax contribution, the government may add extra to your super:
+If you make an after-tax contribution, the government may add extra to your super:

 • The government pays 50 cents for every $1 you contribute, up to $500 per financial year

-There are limits on how much you can contribute each financial year.
+There are limits on how much you can add to tour super in any one financial year.
 These limits apply across all super funds.

 Bring-forward rule